How to use Instagram for Customer Support inside Intercom

 What context do agents have when handling Instagram support conversations?

-One of the most common frustrations in support is agents flying blind — replying to a customer without knowing whether this is their first contact or their tenth, whether they've had this issue before, or whether they're a high-value account that needs careful handling.
+One of the most common frustrations in support is agents flying blind — replying to a customer without enough info.

 Instagram support inside Intercom solves this in two ways.